 I mean who doesn’t love all different types of potatoes in the air fryer?
-We’ve done it all but air fryer potato skins were probably my husband’s favorite easy air fryer recipe to date. (affiliate links present, originally published 6/21)
+We’ve done it all but potato skins in air fryer were probably my husband’s favorite easy air fryer recipe to date. (affiliate links present)

 Potato Skins Air Fryer